Quick Start

 Protecting the system must start at the login gate.

-- Navigate to "Security Management" > "Security Settings".
+- Navigate to "User Management" > "Security Policies".

 - To ensure enterprise-grade account security, configure and enable your password policy mechanisms (e.g., adjust minimum password length, configure account lockout after multiple failed password attempts).
 You can also optionally set up a unified authentication endpoint based on an enterprise identity source for consistency.